vandelayimports/Language-Quiz/README.md

 # Programming Language Quiz

-Independant Project II prepared for Epicodus Intro to Programming
+Independent Project II prepared for Epicodus Intro to Programming

 By Lucas Trimble